25 Online Editing Jobs for Freelancers

 Availability: They’re interested in hearing from experienced proofreaders and editors, especially those with backgrounds in science/engineering and business/management.

 You can email your CV to [email protected] if you meet the requirements.
-Please click here for information on what to include in the email’s body and subject line.
+Here’s the information you need to include in the email’s body and subject line.

 Based in Australia, The Expert Editor offers editing and proofreading for books, business documents, and academic work.
 They also provide manuscript assessments.